 There are tests that doctors can perform before a baby's birth to screen for or diagnose Down syndrome.
 These tests are called prenatal tests.
 Screening tests estimate the risk of the fetus having the Down syndrome, while diagnostic tests indicate whether or not the fetus actually has Down syndrome.
 These screening tests are usually offered between 10 and 20 weeks into the pregnancy.

 The most common screening tests measure quantities of various substances in the blood and, coupled with the woman's age, estimate a woman's risk of having a child with Down syndrome.
+New technology has improved accuracy to up to 90% to 98%, with false positives of less than 3% to 5%.

 Other tests use a combination of ultrasound markers, such as thickness of the baby's skin at the back of the neck, together with blood tests in the first or second trimester (or both) of pregnancy, as well as the mother's age.
 These tests have the advantage of detecting more cases, while having a lower false-positive rate (i.e., a positive test result although the pregnancy later proves to be normal).
 When the test result is positive, further diagnostic tests (see below) are necessary to be certain whether or not the fetus has Down syndrome.
-Pregnancies affected with Down syndrome will screen positive close to 90% of the time.

 Before undergoing any of these diagnostic tests, women and their partner should seek genetic counselling to discuss the risks and benefits of these procedures.